 The Move That Mattered

 Fast forward to 1998 when the Peoria Art Guild took the bold steps of moving the art fair to the Peoria Riverfront.
 To say that the decision to move the fair to the riverfront was one of resistance is an understatement.
 Remember, the Gateway Building had just been built and there were few to no organized weekend activities.
 Even though Peoria had a picture-perfect riverfront as a backdrop, few in city leadership spent time cultivating or supporting special events at that time.
 With a visiosn, the Peoria Art Guild and the new Fine Art Fair coordinators, John and Jeff Heintzman, took the challenge to draw more people to the developing riverfront.
 In 2000, Kim Armstrong and Cathi Hawkinson agreed to co-chair the fair, a partnership that lasted 10 years.
 Hawkinson single-handedly attended fairs all over the country to persuade artists to apply to the Peoria show.
 Not an easy task, especially when some artists would say, "Where's Peoria?"
 After the 2017 Cathi Hawkinson hung up her Fine Art Fair hat after more than 14 years of Directing the Fair.
 In 2018 Shannon Cox & Kim Sanders took over the role of directing the Fair.
-They are very excited to be a part of this 56 year Peoria tradition!
+Kim and Shannon are excited to be back for the 2019 Peoria Fine Art Fair.